jrivest3/KerrSimulator/index.md

 <!-- \textit{Unfinished Segment} Finding expressions for the constants of motion: Hamilton-Jacobi equation, the characteristic function, generalized (cyclical) coord, constants of integration -->

 The invariant, conserved quantities are the energy, $$E$$, the component of angular momentum parallel to the spin axis of the black hole, $$L_z$$, and what is known as the Carter's Constant, $$Q$$.
-The constants of motion are calculated here by converting and adapting the Mathematica code from the Black Hole Perturbation Toolkit (BHP) to Javascript, as well as math from Schmidt (2002).
+The constants of motion are calculated here by converting and adapting the Mathematica code from the Black Hole Perturbation Toolkit \citep{BHPToolkit} to Javascript, as well as math from \cite{Schmidt:2002qk}.
 The code contains a series of equations for $$E$$, $$L_z$$, and $$Q$$ each written purely in terms of the orbital elements, $$(a,p,e,x)$$.

 <!-- \textit{Unfinished Segment} Then to equations of motion: generalized coord., Hamilton's equations